 - You have a BMI of 35 – 39.9 with serious medical conditions (co-morbidities) such as Type II diabetes, high blood cholesterol and triglycerides, hypertension, sleep apnea, and other serious cardiopulmonary disorders.
 Check Your BMI

-- You have tried other weight loss methods such as changes in eating habits, behavior, exercise and/or drug therapy and you are still seriously overweight.
+- You have tried other weight loss methods supervised by a physician or dietitian such as changes in eating habits, behavior, exercise and/or drug therapy and you are still seriously overweight.

 - You are restricted from performing routine daily activities related to work and family and your quality of life is seriously impaired due to your weight.